wp-plugins/media-library-assistant/readme.txt

 Hover over the item you want to modify and click the "Edit" action.
 On the Edit Single Item page, set the ID portion of the Parent Info field to zero (0), then click "Update" to record your changes.
 If you change your mind, click "Cancel" to return to the main page without recording any changes.

+= The Media Library Assistant table listing seems sluggish; is there anything I can do to make it faster? =

+Some of the MLA features such as where-used reporting and ALT Text sorting/searching require a lot of database procesing.
+If this is a serious issue for you, open a thread in the support forum and let me know.
+I could implement a Settings option to turn these features on and off.

 = Are other language versions available? =

 Not at this time; I don't have working knowledge of anything but English.
 If you'd like to volunteer to produce another version, I'll rework the code to internationalize it and work with you to localize it.